-- Halt (by ferti-lome) is registered for home use but add another fungicide to be effective.
+- Halt (by ferti-lome) is registered for home only in Washington use but add another fungicide to be effective.
 H

 - Indar 2F at 6 fl oz/A plus a wetting agent.
 Do not exceed 48 fl oz/A per season.
 May be applied up to day of harvest.
 Generally excellent control.
 Group 3 fungicide.
 12-hr reentry.